kowey/antfarm/README.markdown

     $ antfarm a
     ants

-Or talk about apart different individual objects in the order you mentioned them
+Or tell apart different individual objects in the order you mentioned them

     $ antfarm a42 b59, a8, a90, a42, a90 b59